 Does NuGet support Mono?

-The command-line application (nuget.exe) builds and runs under Mono and allows you to create packages in Mono.
+The command-line application (nuget.exe) builds and runs under Mono (version 3.2 or later) and allows you to create packages in Mono.
 This is especially true for Mono on Windows, but there are some known issues for Mono on Linux and OS X. To review the known issues, search for Mono in our issue list.

 Is there a command-line tool for NuGet?